colinta/teacup/README.md

 class SomeController < UIViewController

-  # don't think of this as "viewDidLoad", think of it as a nib file, that you
-  # are declaring in your UIViewController.
-  layout :root do
-    subview(UITextField, :field)
-    subview(UITextField, :search)
-  end

   # the stylesheet determines the placement and design of your views.
 You can
   # also implement a stylesheet method, or assign the stylesheet name to the
   # UIViewController later.
-  stylesheet :iphone
+  stylesheet :some_view

+  # think of this as a nib file that you are declaring in your UIViewController.
+  # it is styled according to the :root styles, and can add and style subviews
+  layout :root do
+    subview(UITextField, :field)
+    @search = subview(UITextField, :search)
   end

+  # you have to enable the auto-rotation stuff by implementing a
+  # shouldAutorotateToInterfaceOrientation method
+  def shouldAutorotateToInterfaceOrientation(orientation)
+    # but don't worry, we made that painless, too!
+    autorotateToOrientation(orientation)
+  end

+end
 ```

+The orientation styling is really neat, I think you'll find that you will be
+more encouraged to enable multiple orientations, since the code is pretty
+painless.

 Development
 -----------

-*Current version*: v0.0.1 (or see `lib/teacup/version.rb`)
+*Current version*: v0.2.0 (or see `lib/teacup/version.rb`)

-*Last milestone*: Pick a DSL

-*Next milestone*: Release layout and stylesheet DSL to the world.
+*Last milestone*: Release layout and stylesheet DSL to the world.

+*Next milestone*: Provide default styles, that mimic Interface Builder's object library

 teacup, being a community project, moves in "spurts" of decision making and
 coding.